NHSDigital/communications-manager-api/README.md

 #### Generate An Apigee Access Token

-To generate authentication using Apigee, you must have access to an Apigee account and use `get_token` via the command line and generate an Apigee access token. *Note* that tokens expire approximately once per day and require refreshing.
+To generate authentication using Apigee, you must have access to an Apigee account and use `get_token` via the command line and generate an Apigee access token.
+Tokens expire once per day and require refreshing.

 * Install [get\_token](https://docs.apigee.com/api-platform/system-administration/auth-tools#install)
 * Run the following command and log in with your Apigee credentials when prompted: